kubernetes/website/content/en/docs/reference/access-authn-authz/service-accounts-admin.md

 {{< feature-state feature_gate_name="ServiceAccountTokenPodNodeInfo" >}}

-When a service account token is bound to a Pod object, additional metadata is also embedded into the token that indicates the name of the Node that the Pod is scheduled to.
+When a service account token is bound to a Pod object, additional metadata is also embedded into the token that indicates the value of the bound pod's `spec.nodeName` field, and the uid of that Node, if available.

-This node information is **not** verified by the kube-apiserver, and is included to avoid integrators needing having to retrieve a full `Pod` object from the apiserver when inspecting a JWT.
+This node information is **not** verified by the kube-apiserver when the token is used for authentication.
+It is included so integrators do not have to fetch Pod or Node API objects to check the associated Node name and uid when inspecting a JWT.

 ### Verifying and inspecting private claims